yosebyte/nodepass/README.md

 ## 🔧 Troubleshooting

 ### 📜 Connection Issues
-- Verify firewall settings allow traffic on the specified ports
+- Verify firewall settings allow both TCP and UDP traffic on the specified ports
 - Check that the tunnel address is correctly specified in client mode
 - Ensure TLS certificates are properly generated
 - Increase log level to debug for more detailed connection information
 - Verify network stability between client and server endpoints
+- For UDP tunneling issues, check if your application requires specific UDP packet size configurations
+- For high-volume UDP applications, consider increasing the UDP_DATA_BUF_SIZE
+- If UDP packets seem to be lost, try adjusting the UDP_READ_TIMEOUT value
 - Check for NAT traversal issues if operating across different networks
 - Inspect system resource limits (file descriptors, etc.) if experiencing connection failures under load
 - Verify DNS resolution if using hostnames for tunnel or target addresses